rackerlabs/technical-blog/_posts/2015-04-24-ansible-and-docker.markdown

     restart_policy: always
 ```

-Setting it to `on-failure` will allow the container to exit if its process exits cleanly (with a 0 status).
+Setting it to `on-failure` allows the container to exit if its process exits cleanly (with a 0 status).
 If you're concerned about flapping, the number of restarts before Docker will give up can also be controlled by setting `restart_policy_retry` to a nonzero count.

 ## Using Ansible to build Docker images

 Most of the time, Dockerfiles are perfectly reasonable for creating Docker container images.
-For me, most of the benefit of using Ansible is that you can create playbooks that are *idempotent* - when you re-run your playbook, only the tasks that actually require changes have any effect.
+For me, most of the benefit of using Ansible is that you can create playbooks that are *idempotent*, which means that when you re-run your playbook, only the tasks that actually require changes have any effect.
 However, when you're creating a Docker container image, each step is performed from a consistent starting state (in theory, at least!).
 Also, because the Ansible build is performed as a single "step", delegating image creation to Ansible prevents you from being able to use the build cache purposefully.
-Managing the build cache well is important because it allows you to keep your image build times short when you're iterating rapidly.
+Managing the build cache is important, because it allows you to keep your image build times short when you're iterating rapidly.

 Still, there are several reasons why using an Ansible playbook can be beneficial:

  * If you have existing infrastructure that's already using a pure Ansible approach, it's a simple way to kickstart a migration into containers.
- * Ansible allows you to use Jinja2 templates to create files from templates, enabling you to use variables to reduce duplication and derive values from the environment.
+ * Ansible allows you to use Jinja2 templates to create files from templates, enabling you to use variables to reduce duplication and to derive values from the environment.
- * Ansible's [extensive module library](http://docs.ansible.com/modules_by_category.html) can help you simplify common administrative tasks.
+ * Ansible's [extensive module library](http://docs.ansible.com/modules_by_category.html) helps you to simplify common administrative tasks.
  * You can use roles published on [Ansible Galaxy](https://galaxy.ansible.com/) to benefit from expertise from the community.

-To do so, all that you need to do is write a Dockerfile that's based on one of [the official base images](https://github.com/ansible/ansible-docker-base) that ship with Ansible pre-installed, and execute `ansible-playbook` with a `RUN` step:
+To do so, all that you need to do is write a Dockerfile that's based on one of [the official base images](https://github.com/ansible/ansible-docker-base) that ship with Ansible pre-installed and execute `ansible-playbook` with a `RUN` step:

 ```
 FROM ansible/ubuntu14.04-ansible:stable